gdgluanda/rapidinho/README.md

 ## Disclaimer

-Images and name of Rapidinho contained in this repository do not in any belong to GDG Luanda or its members.
+Images and name of Rapidinho contained in this repository do not belong in any way to GDG Luanda or its members.

 ## Getting Started